MatthewLopez1990/Create-a-private-AI-site/README.md

         ```

 6.  **Configure Port Forwarding**:
-    *   As described in the "Networking" section, ports 80 and 443 need to be forwarded to the IP address `10.0.0.115` in your router's settings.
+    *   As described in the "Networking" section, ports 80 and 443 need to be forwarded to the local IP address of your server in your router's settings.

 And that's it!
 We hope this detailed guide helps you understand and enjoy your new private AI setup.